Redshift Drift fluctuations from N-body simulations: Redshift drift and fluctuations

-where $\bar{n}^i$ is the space-like vector of the source direction or spatial propagation.
-In deriving this expression, we neglected observer-dependent monopole and dipole terms, namely the observer's peculiar velocity and gravitational potential, as we are focused in survey and simulation data averaged over sources in the sky.
+In deriving this expression, we neglected observer-dependent dipole terms, namely the observer's peculiar velocity and gravitational potential, as we are focused in survey and simulations.
+Furthermore our main interest is on the source's peculiar motion, as the perturbative uncertainties and fluctuations contributing to the redshift drift of sources are mainly related to their peculiar velocities and local environment.
+The observer-dependent terms are important in and of themselves and have been previously measured in \cite{Inoue:2019qvy} and its impact on redshift drift measurements have also been discussed therein.
+In a realistic survey, such terms can be constrained and mitigated by correlation with local motion measurements such as described in \cite{Inoue:2019qvy}, since the effects are of the order of the cosmological ones.
+The monopole terms are unmeasurable at the observer as per \cite{durrer_2020}.
 This observer dependent drift and its impact on measurements of the redshift drift has been studied in \cite{Inoue:2019qvy}.

-The potential terms in expression \eqref{eq:dz_longitudinal} have been shown to be orders of magnitude smaller than the spatial dependent and velocity terms, particularly in the redshift range $z\in [0,1.5]$ we expect to measure the drift effect \cite{Bessa_2023}, and thus we assume that they are subdominant to the other perturbative quantities and do not contribute to the overall fluctuations of the drift.
+The potential terms in expression \eqref{eq:dz_longitudinal} have been shown to be orders of magnitude smaller than the spatial dependent and velocity terms, particularly in the redshift range $z\in [0,1.5]$ in which we expect to measure the drift effect \cite{Bessa_2023}, and thus we assume that they are subdominant to the other perturbative quantities and do not contribute to the overall fluctuations of the drift.
 Focusing on terms containing the velocity and its time derivatives, and by defining $\frac{d\bar z}{d\bar\tau_o}$ as the background value of the redshift drift given by \eqref{eq:dz_back}, we obtain the expression for the perturbations of the redshift drift

 where we note again that all observer and potential terms were neglected.
 In the following sections, we will derive the power spectrum of the signal \eqref{eq:dz_fluct} as a function of redshift measured by the observer.